 Payroll taxes are the responsiblity of every employer.
 Find essential information on how to report payroll taxes.

 Find a list of deadlines relating to federal income taxes for individuals and businesses.
 The next deadline is September 15th for trusts, partnerships and corporations to file their returns on extension.

 Wondering how your state income tax rates compare to other states?
 Here you will find each state's highest income tax rate and when the top rates kick in.

 Find out the federal income tax rates 2014 and rates for other federal taxes.
 Plus tips for how to utilize your marginal tax rates to help plan your finances.

 A list of links to state tax authority websites where you can check the status of your state income tax refund.

-Married taxpayers can choose between filing a joint tax return or a separate tax return.
-The Married Filing Separately filing status provides fewer tax benefits than filing joint returns, but taxpayers will need to weigh the pros and cons and decide for themselves which is the best filing status.
+The Married Filing Separately filing status provides fewer tax benefits than filing joint returns, but taxpayers will need to weigh the pros and cons.

 An amended tax return is used to make corrections to a previously filed tax return.
 Taxpayers can correct filing status, income, tax deductions, or tax credits.
 Tips for revising and correcting federal tax returns using Form 1040X.

 Taxpayers are entitled to claim one personal exemption for themselves and each dependent.

 The Child and Dependent Care Tax Credit reduces your taxes by providing a tax credit for money you spend on day care and child care services.